Clothing in Africa: Developing fashion industry

 As of 2016, there has been a boom in the development shops, clothing boutiques, hotels, as well as major restaurants in Accra, Ghana.
 As time passed there has been more recognition for the development of art through the creation of fashion in countries such as Kenya, Morocco, Nigeria, and South Africa.
-While there is a global disconnect between the western world and their interpretation of African fashion through the use of tribal patterns, many designers have risen and made an impact on the high-end fashion industry by putting a twist on their traditional African Garments.
+While there is a global disconnect between the western world and their interpretation of African fashion through the use of tribal patterns, many designers have risen and made an impact on the high-end fashion industry by putting a twist on their traditional African garments.
 New designers are now trying to expand their entrepreneurial footprint and enlighten the world on the versatility of African fashion.
 More specifically Johannesburg's development in making an impact on the fashion industry has been more intentional.
 With the help of many designers, Johannesburg has built up a fashion district in the inner city that has made a name for itself globally.
 While new designers use this location as a stepping stone for their expansion, established fashion houses also play a role in the maturing of the district.
-Conversion of the established and developing fashion houses has built international respect for South Africa with the Fashion industry, making South Africa's Fashion Week a major destination in the worldwide fashion takeover at the beginning of each spring/summer and fall/winter season.
+Conversion of the established and developing fashion houses has built international respect for South Africa with the fashion industry, making South Africa's Fashion Week a major destination in the worldwide fashion takeover at the beginning of each spring/summer and fall/winter season.
 Due to the city's plethora of established black-owned talent, Johannesburg has become one of the major fashion capitals for not only black creatives, but designers of all races.

+Folk costume

 Western clothing

 European influence is commonly found in African fashion as well.
 For example, Ugandan men have started to wear "full length trousers and long-sleeved shirts".
 On the other hand, women have started to adapt influences from "19th-century Victorian dress".
 These styles include: "long sleeves and puffed shoulders, a full skirt, and commonly a colorful bow tied around the waist".
 This style of dress is called a busuti.
 Another popular trend is to pair a piece of modern western clothing, such as T-shirts with traditional wraps.
 Rural communities have also started to incorporate secondhand western clothing into their everyday style.
 For example, rural Zambian women have started to combine "secondhand clothing with a single two-yard length of chitengi that was used as a wrapper over the dress".
 With the globalization of western clothing influence from urban to rural areas, it has now become more common to find people wearing a variety of styles of clothes.